gakimball/polymath/readme.md

   $ virtualenv venv
   $ source venv/bin/activate
   $ pip install
-  $ foreman start
+  $ foreman start -f Procfile.dev

 ===Environemnt variables===

-You need some environment variables to make everything work.
+You'll need some environment variables to make everything work.

   - **DATABASE_URL** uses the dj_database_url library to convert a database URL into a settings object for Django.
   - **DJANGO_DEBUG** enables verbose error messages in Django when set to 1.